attaulla2000/meeting-agenda/README.md

 #### ------------------------- 7.
 Who is an Ideal Volunteer/Ambassador? ----------------------

+1. Good Understanding of USIPI
+2. Good at Articulating and Public Speaking
+3. Awareness of Indian Muslim Issues
+4. Good Social Network
+5. Ability to Raise Funds
+6. Analytical Skills
+7. Responsible
+8. Avaliable
+9. Innovators/Dreamers

 #### ------------------------- 8.
 What can I do for USIPI? ----------------------

+1. Become an Ambassador for USIPI
+2. Build a Support Group (Online, or Local chapter)
+3. Build a Databse of Indian Muslims (phone, email, facebook)
+4. Promote USIPI to your Network
+5. Raise Funds for USIPI
+6. Develop program outputs (short messages, blogs, articles, infrographics, research summary, newletter, brochure etc.)
+7. Lead a Project or Program
+8. Dreamers/Innovators

 #### ------------------------- 9.
 Marketing Model ----------------------